A 50-year-old woman from London who had a serious cycling accident has been told by police that they are unable to take further action.

 Her injuries were first of all thought to be minor, however, she ultimately ended up with a seriously damaged knee; a broken rib; a fractured tibia and has had to have a metal plate fitted in her leg.
 She also explained to a local newspaper that she had suffered from ‘complete meltdowns’ and was very unwell when she was discharged from hospital.
 Medics have said she may suffer from arthritis following her injuries also.

 The police dealing with the matter have said that the case is a civil matter and not a criminal investigation.
 In addition, there was CCTV footage available and no one had witnessed the incident.
 Neither cyclists were covered by insurance so it is unlikely the woman will be able to pursue any kind of cycling accident compensation.
 The woman has been astounded by the lack of avenues for justice she has been able to explore following the accident and feels like she has been ‘let down’.
 She said: “I just think it is incredible that you can have this kind of injury and nothing is done.”

 She added: “People think that a bike does not do that to you but it can.
 I feel angry that something like this can happen and [the response] is a bit ‘oh well’.
 I do not think it was necessarily taken that seriously.”

-First Personal Injury lawyers is a team of no win no fee solicitors who can help with all different kinds of cycling accident claims.
+First Personal Injury lawyers are a team of no win no fee solicitors who can help with all different kinds of bicycle accident claims.
 Please call us on our national accident helpline or complete the online claim form available on this website.

 We’ll talk through the details of your claim over the phone, and then advise further!